anushas-dev/python-diagrams/CONTRIBUTING.md

 - Clone it locally
 - Build any diagram, workflow or chart for a use case from your existing or new project via [diagrams](https://diagrams.mingrammer.com/) code
   - Make sure you include doc strings for your functions
-- Submit a PR with your code and preview of generated file
+- Submit a PR with your code and preview of generated file within respective folder or create new folder if not present